Investment Risks of Bonds

 Over the long term, investment returns of bonds are lower than for stocks, but people invest in bonds because they are considered safer investments.

-But bonds do have risks.
-In the most general sense, risk is the possibility of something undesirable.
+But bonds have risks.
+Generally, risk is the possibility of something undesirable.
 Since the goal of investing is to get the greatest return possible for the investment, investment risk is the possibility that the investor will get back less than the expected return, or less than an alternative investment — what economists call opportunity costs.
-The risks associated with bonds, however, are usually small compared to stocks, options, and other derivatives, which is why many people invest in them.
+The risks associated with bonds, however, are usually small compared to stocks, options, and other derivatives, so many people invest in them.

 Levels of Investment Risks, High to Low